 Privacy and cybersecurity litigation—particularly regarding data breaches—is a rapidly growing problem.
 Regulators and enforcement authorities, including the Federal Trade Commission and state attorneys general, continue to bring new privacy and cybersecurity enforcement actions, and the plaintiffs’ bar is discovering the potential for large-dollar awards.
 We have litigated and counseled clients in cases involving forged emails, denial of service attacks, hackers and unauthorized access and counterfeit websites.

 Our privacy and cybersecurity lawyers are recognized for their breadth of experience and regularly chair and participate in conferences and panels on domestic and international privacy and cybersecurity issues.
 Our attorneys are ranked in The Best Lawyers in America and are members of the International Association of Privacy Professionals.
-The practice is recognized in the 2013 edition of Chambers USA: America’s Leading Lawyers for Business as one of the leading privacy practices in the United States.
+The practice is recognized in the 2014 edition of Chambers Global: World's Leading Lawyers for Business and the 2013 edition of Chambers USA: America’s Leading Lawyers for Business as one of the leading privacy practices in the United States.